outofcoffee/imposter/docs/embed_jvm.md

 Typically, Imposter starts before your tests, providing synthetic responses to your unit under test.
 You connect your component under test to the mock HTTP endpoint provided by Imposter.

-Imposter starts before your test runs, such as in your test set-up method (e.g. `@Before` in JUnit), providing your application with simulated HTTP responses, in place of a real endpoint.
+Imposter starts before your test runs, such as in your test set-up method (e.g. `@BeforeEach` in JUnit), providing your application with simulated HTTP responses, in place of a real endpoint.

 ## Getting started